How To Handle PMS & PMDD

 - Mindfulness & Meditation - find time for your chi

-And of course, supplements.
+And of course, supplements can be helpful in managing PMS symptoms.
 That’s why we’re excited to announce our partnership with HUM Nutrition and their incredible product, Moody Bird.

 Why supplements?
 They are super easy to incorporate into your daily routine and have powerful and effective results.
 Moody Bird contains chaste berry, an active ingredient that helps support healthy hormonal balance and promotes women’s health during their monthly cycle period.

 “The fruits of Vitex agnus castus (the chaste tree) contain a mixture of iridoids and flavonoids, and some compounds similar in structure to the sex hormones have been isolated from the leaves and flowers.
 The mechanism of action may also be related to modulation of stress induced prolactin secretion via dopamine, without directly affecting luteinising hormone or follicle stimulating hormone as well as binding to opioid receptors, endorphins, and neuroactive flavonoids” (Atmaca et al. 2003; Schellenberg 2001).

 Additionally, Dong quai or danggui is the dried root of Angelica sinensis, which has been used for restoring female hormonal balance in traditional Chinese medicine for centuries.

 “It has been shown that a bioactive component of dong quai, Z-ligustilide, inhibits the contraction of isolated rat uterus in a dose-dependent manner and improves microcirculation, suggesting it might be responsible for the antispasmodic effects of dong quai.
 Ligustilide also has anti-inflammatory effects, which could contribute to the mechanisms of relief of menstrual symptoms.”
 (Dietz et al. 2016).